 Ingredients

-- 1 tbsp vegetable oil (olive, coconut, avocado are all fine here) (To make these fat-free, toss with 2 tbsp vegetable stock instead of oil.
+- 1 tablespoon avocado oil or any neutral oil (To make these fat-free, toss with 2 tablespoon vegetable stock instead of oil.
 Your fries won't be as golden but will be delicious).

 Instructions